teufelaudio/zabbix-sftp/README.md

   * /usr/lib/zabbix/externalscripts# chmod +x sftpCheck.py
   * /usr/lib/zabbix/externalscripts# chmod +x sftpCheck.sh

-Import the sftp check template and create a new host in zabbix, link the template to the new host, set the value of the following macros on the template,
+Import the sftp check template and create a new host in zabbix (no spaces are allowed in the hostname of the new host), link the template to the new host, set the value of the following macros on the template,

   * {$SFTP_KEY_FILE} - <zabbix_user_homepath>/.ssh/id_rsa
   * {$SFTP_KEY_PASS} - password of zabbix user private key